 Just how does sunshine become electricity?
-Here's an overview of the process and equipment that can help you generate your own clean, more affordable energy.
+Here's an overview of the solar energy facts, the process, and the equipment that can help you generate your own clean, more affordable energy.

-Inverter—This device converts the DC electricity generated by the solar panels into the alternating current (AC) electricity.
-It can be installed on an exterior wall or in your garage.
+This device converts the DC electricity generated by the solar panels into the alternating current (AC) electricity.

-Electrical Panel—The AC electricity is sent from the inverter to your electrical panel and then into your home to power your lights and appliances.
+The AC electricity is sent from the inverter to your electrical panel to power your lights and appliances with solar energy.
 The electrical panel is often called a "breaker box."

-Utility Meter—The utility meter measures your energy use.
+The utility meter measures your energy use.
 It actually goes backward when your system generates more power than you immediately need.
-This excess energy offsets the energy you use at night.
+This excess solar energy offsets the energy you use at night.

-Utility Grid—Your business is still connected to the grid.
+Your business is still connected to the grid.
 You’ll need that power from the utility company at night, but don’t worry.
-The cost is offset by any excess clean energy you put into the grid during the day.
+The cost is offset by any excess solar energy you put into the grid during the day.

-SolarGuard Monitoring System—Our exclusive SolarGuard monitoring continuously tracks your energy production and ensures that your system is running smoothly.
+Our exclusive PowerGuide monitoring system continuously tracks your energy production and ensures that your solar power system is running smoothly.
 It will even alert our repair crews in the rare event that problems arise.

 A solar power system is customized for your home, so pricing and savings vary based on location, system size, government rebates and local utility rates.
 Savings on your total electricity costs is not guaranteed.
 Financing terms vary by location and are not available in all areas. $0 due upon contract signing.
 No security deposit required.
 A 3 kW system starts at $25-$100 per month with an annual increase of 0-2.9% each year for 10-20 years, on approved credit.
 CA CSLB 888104, MA HIC 168572/EL-1136MR, other contractor licenses.
 SolarCity is not the lender and only the third party lender may approve, offer, or make a loan.